MrGalaxyn/Katpard/README.md

     * imageSize: size of image responses
 * **HAR File Relevant**

-#TO DO
-1. Provide thorough rating, optimizing and suggestion function
-2. Let chart display more beautiful
-3. Optimze the algorithm
-4. ...

 # Acknowledgements
 Thanks the following projects, this list is in no particular order